 - Using a cookie scoop or tablespoon, scoop the dough and place onto the prepared baking sheet 2 inches apart.

 - Bake the cookies for 13 minutes at 350.

-- At the 13-minute mark, remove the brownie crinkle cookies from the oven.
+- At the 13-minute mark, remove the chocolate brownie cookies from the oven.
 The tops of the cookies should have a crackly texture.

 - Let the cookies cool for 10 minutes.
 Then dust each with powdered sugar.
 Enjoy!